 Classification of Virch Worlds, The

-There are intrinsically an infinite number of possible types of different virch worlds, and thus of the virch entities that can inhabit them.
-This obviously makes it rather difficult to differentiate virch clades and other groupings as they can all, theoretically, live in any virch space.
+There are a near-infinite number of possible virch worlds, and thus of the virch entities that can inhabit them.
+The vast majority of sophonts predominantly live in this great Cybercosm.
+Distinguishing between this multitude of often rapidly changing and alien environments can often be difficult for predominantly physical and virtual sophonts alike.
 Because of this a number of classification systems have grown up to allow different types of virch worlds to be distinguished.
-Some of these use various aspects of the properties of the virch; other classification schemes divide virch worlds along different lines, including, for example, along world concept-based ones.
+Some of these use various aspects of the properties of the virch, other classification schemes divide virch worlds along different lines, including, for example, along world concept-based ones.

 It should be noted that regardless of the world it runs in, a baseline virch entity will normally require roughly the same computing resources (cycles per second, memory and so on).
 Likewise a higher toposophic virch entity will require correspondingly more and so on up the toposophic ladder.
 The only exception to this is the few number of known virches where, rather than the mind running as a process which effectively runs the virch body as a puppet, the mind is running 'naturally' as an emergent property of the simulated particles which make up the simulated brain.